Living in Hong Kong?

-Further catering to the needs of expats in Hong Kong, the MRT operates 12 intercity trains across the border to Mainland China travelling as far as Beijing.
+Further catering to the needs of expats in Hong Kong, the MRT operates 12 pairs of intercity trains running daily across the border to Mainland China travelling as far as Beijing.
 In addition, there are many buses, minibuses and ferries as well as a historic tram line available.
 Light rail services are available as well and mostly serve the New Territories.

 As in every big city, legions of taxis crowding the streets are part of everyday life in Hong Kong.
 Taxis are color coded, indicating in which areas they operate.
 Strict governmental regulation makes using taxis safe and inexpensive.
 All taxi drivers are required to have their ID as well as a taximeter in their vehicle, and there are maximum fares which they may charge.
 For a current fare table, please refer to Hong Kong’s Transport Department.

 Expats should take a few things into consideration when searching for a place to live.
 If you are only planning to stay for a few years, it is advisable to rent rather than buy a home.

 If you are unfamiliar with Hong Kong’s housing and rent market and not fluent in Cantonese, your best choice is to hire a real estate agent to help you in your search for a suitable home.
 There are a number of real estate agencies which cater especially to foreign nationals living in Hong Kong.